-The slide gate section is 78 feet long measured between Pier 4, the pier adjacent to the powerhouse, and Pier 3, the pier connecting the bascule gate section and slide gate section.
+The slide gate section is 78 feet measured between Pier 4, the pier adjacent to the powerhouse, and Pier 3, the pier connecting the bascule gate section and slide gate section.
 This section consists of five steel 13.6-foot-wide by 5-foot-high vertical steel gates, four intermediate piers, guide assemblies, and a spillway section.
-During reconstruction of the Project in the 1950s, a steel sheetpile was installed and grouted along the upstream side of the slide gate sections serving as a cofferdam; the rock-filled timber cribbing was consolidated, a reinforced-concrete spillway facing was installed over the consolidated timber cribbing serving as the spillway, and the gates (also referred to as stop logs) and guide assemblies were installed.
+The spillway section varies in length due to the orientation of the slide gate section to the bascule gate section but is approximately 32-foot-long and 78-foot wide.
+During reconstruction of the slide gate sections serving as a cofferdam; the rock-filled timber cribbing was consolidated, a reinforced-concrete spillway facing was installed over the consolidated timber cribbing serving as the spillway, and the gates (also referred to as stop logs) and guide assemblies were installed.